 For more information read about the Cooperative and Condominium Tax Abatement.

 Requirement for Co-ops to Notify Finance About Changes

-Co-op boards were legally required to report changes or discrepancies in ownership to Finance before July 22, 2013 for the upcoming tax bill.
-Changes should have been reported using the Co-op Tax Benefit Change Form.
+Co-op boards are legally required to report changes or discrepancies in ownership or eligibility for the 2013/14 tax year to Finance by February 15, 2014.
+Changes must be reported using the Co-op Tax Benefit Change Form.

 - Open Microsoft Excel before you open the application spreadsheet.

 - Click on the application spreadsheet and choose "Open" Note: If a security warning pops up choose Enable Macros and continue.

 - Print out and complete Section A: Attestation.

 - Complete all unit updates in Section B: Updates tab of the file and save.
 All updates must be as of January 5, 2013.
 Do not report later changes at this point.